 - ☑ Do not forget the importance of hand hygiene with alcohol-based hand-rub or soap and water (if hands are visibly soiled).

-- ☑ Whenever possible, household members should stay in a different room or maintain a distance of at least 1 meter from the ill person.
+- ☑ Whenever possible, household members should stay in a different room or maintain a distance of at least 1-2 meters from the ill person.

 - ☑ Both the ill individual and you, as the caregiver, should perform hand hygiene after contact with respiratory secretions.

-Possible animal sources of COVID-19 have not yet been confirmed.
+Possible animal sources of COVID-19 have not yet been confirmed though are postulated.
 To protect yourself, such as when visiting live animal markets, avoid direct contact with animals and surfaces in contact with animals.
 Ensure good food safety practices at all times.
 Handle raw meat, milk or animal organs with care to avoid contamination of uncooked foods and avoid consuming raw or undercooked animal products.

 It is not certain how long the virus that causes COVID-19 survives on surfaces, but it seems to behave like other coronaviruses.
 Studies suggest that coronaviruses (including preliminary information on the COVID-19 virus) may persist on surfaces for a few hours or up to several days.
 This may vary under different conditions (e.g. type of surface, temperature or humidity of the environment).

-If hand sanitizers are not available, hand washing with soap and water is the recommended, and even better, alternative.
+If hand sanitizers are not available, hand washing with soap and water is recommended.
 Liquor is not effective against coronavirus.
-For an alcohol-based hand rub to be effective, it must have an alcohol content of 60% to 95%.
+For an alcohol-based hand rub to be effective, it must have a minimum alcohol content of 60%.

 Since the virus is transmitted through respiratory droplets, the risk of catching it from somebody who is asymptomatic, even a contact of a confirmed COVID-19 case, is low.
-However, in light of the pandemic, everyone should maintain social distancing, which means keeping at least 1 meter away from others, avoiding mass gatherings and areas with large numbers of people, and practicing frequent hand washing and hand sanitizing according to the recommendation.
+However, in light of the pandemic, everyone should maintain physical distancing, which means keeping at least 1-2 meters away from others, avoiding mass gatherings and areas with large numbers of people, wearing a mask and practicing frequent hand washing and/or hand sanitizing according to the recommendation.

 The virus can affect anyone regardless of nationality, race and color.
-The Organization will not tolerate discrimination and encourages everyone to promote culturally appropriate and empathetic community engagement and to detect and rapidly respond to negative public perceptions and counter misinformation.
+The Organization will not tolerate discrimination and encourages everyone to promote culturally appropriate and empathetic community engagement, detect and rapidly respond to negative public perceptions and counter misinformation.

 Answers to some UN-specific questions

-You should contact the Facilities Management Service of your local UN duty station, organization or the building administration.
+You should contact the Facilities Management Service of your local UN duty station, organization or the building administration to procure this.

 - The WHO has also released an interim guidance with key planning recommendations for mass gatherings in the context of the current COVID-19 outbreak.

-- While the WHO does not recommend and advises against the application of any travel restrictions based on the information currently available on COVID-19, as an occupational health measure, it is recommended that for all official travel, UN managers and/or UN personnel undertake a risk assessment to evaluate the criticality of the proposed travel balanced against the risks to the traveler for any travel to or meetings in affected areas experiencing ongoing transmission of COVID-19.
+For all official travel, UN managers and/or UN personnel undertake a risk assessment to evaluate the criticality of the proposed travel balanced against the risks to the traveller for any travel to or meetings in affected areas experiencing ongoing transmission of COVID-19.
 This includes risks posed by both medical issues and evolving travel/border restrictions enacted by states parties.

 - As the outbreak evolves, it can be difficult to predict the situation globally, and it would be prudent to make contingency arrangements should the need arise.
 Feel free to consult us further at firstname.lastname@example.org as needed.

-- ☑ If you have just returned from an affected area, you should self-monitor for symptoms for 14 days after travel.
+- If you have just returned from an affected area, unless superseded by local authorities, a 14-day quarantine is required and you should self-monitor for symptoms for 14 days after travel.

-- ☑ Since this is a rapidly evolving situation, many member states are imposing quarantine recommendations for travelers, which varies by country.
-We suggest monitoring the travel advisories issued from WHO and DHMOSH for up to date information
+- Since this is a rapidly evolving situation, many member states are imposing quarantine recommendations for travellers, which varies by country.
+We suggest monitoring the travel advisories issued from WHO and DHMOSH at https://www.who.int/emergencies/diseases/novel-coronavirus-2019/travel-advice and https://hr.un.org/page/travel-health-information for up to date information.

 *UNCTs and UN peace operations will decide on measures locally.